 In-practice products are applied by a dental professional.
 These products contain a high percentage of peroxide and are applied directly to the teeth, sometimes activated by heat, light, or laser.
 If you are wanting fast results and you don't have tooth sensitivity, this may be the best option for you.

-A take-home product supervised by a cosmetic dentist is the most popular teeth-whitening method.
-These products contain a lower percentage of peroxide than in-practice products and can be worn in a tray overnight or during the day at home.
+A take-home product that is supervised by a cosmetic dentist contains a lower percentage of peroxide than in-practice products and can be worn in a tray overnight or during the day at home.

 A custom-fitted tray is made to hold the teeth whitening product directly against the teeth while minimising its contact with the gums.
 Some products have fluoride added to help prevent or treat mild tooth sensitivities.
 The typical stains of ageing will whiten in 7-14 days when the tray is worn overnight.

-Over-the-counter (OTC) whitening products contain a small percentage of peroxide.
+Over-the-counter (OTC) whitening products contain a small percentage of peroxide, leading to slower and less effective results.
 A lot of these products contain an acidic solution that can damage tooth enamel, so they should always be used with caution.